MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 In this study, we have found that it is hard to distinguish glitch-induced increases in error rates from random variations in performance.
 A glitch increases the error rate (reduces the sector lifetime) of the server for a while, but this need not impact the overall performance of a collection of documents in which that server is a participating member.
 A good client strategy should maintain sufficient redundancy and auditing discipline to protect the collection over a wide range of adverse conditions.
 A glitch in one server might require a higher degree of repair of that server during the next auditing cycle, but that should not impact the health of the overall collection.

-### Do Believe the Experience of Yourself and Others

-- Attend your own experiences and those of other similar users

-- Trust Your Experience

-# Recommendation: Storage Vendors May be Ephemeral

-The computing facilities from whom we buy storage services are just corporations, and therefore not immortal.
-They may die for a number of reasons:

-- Corporate financial failure;
-- Change of goals, changes in product lines and services offered;
-- Mergers with other corporations or spinoffs of divisions;
-- Changes in pricing policies;
-- Etc.

-To protect a digital collection, we must plan for failures and mergers, and plan ahead for replacements.
-This recommendation warns us to be aware of the possibilities of, and the impacts of, changes in the corporate landscape; and to be prepared to protect ourselves against such changes.

 ### Exceptional but Realistic Conditions: Major Shocks

 We use the term "shock" to refer to incidents that can weaken or kill a whole server, or even multiple servers.